lgswa-25t2/milestone/latest/0-ProjectPlan.md

 - 6/18–6/20: Run QA Experiment ③ – UI input stress test
 - 6/18–6/20: Design Architecture (deployment view, key decisions, views)

-#### Create architecture models, design components (Assigned: Seungsoon, Jaeyoung)
+#### Create architecture models, design components (Assigned: All)
 -	6/18~6/19: A deployment view that shows the supporting infrastructure and high-level component allocation.
+-	6/20~6/21 : Draw Diagram for Module View, C&C View
 -	6/20~6/22: key design decisions reflected in the architecture views and how they address the high priority requirements.

 ### 🔹 Development – Mandatory Features (6/9~6/28)